jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Player god**: Imagine a person playing a computer "civilization building" game with our society.
 They would hold all the levers of power and thus decide where to put roads, what food to grow, and when houses get solar panels.
 Of course, there is no such deity.
 In reality, it's the choices of individuals that decide what the community does.
-We decide to emit too much CO2, eat too much fast-food, to let take on too much debt.
-It's only when a person takes responsibility for their actions, do they become player gods who "play the game" of civilization.
+We decide to emit too much CO2, eat healthy good, or learn a new skill.
+It's only when a person takes responsibility for their actions, do they become player gods who "play the game" of civilization. _The player god_ is a community playing the game together because they're united by the same philosophy.

 **Philosophy**: The largely unspoken ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
 Inside books, declarations, and constituions philosophy is supposed to unite individuals to see the big picture and reveal how everyone’s choices matter, because everyone is a player god.